MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/troubleshoot/pickup-store-link-missing.md

 ---
 # required metadata

-title: \"Pick this up\" option doesn't appear on cart or product details pages
+title: Pick this up option doesn't appear on cart or product details pages
 description: This topic provides troubleshooting guidance that can help when the option for in-store pickup doesn't appear on the cart page or product details pages.
 author: Reza-Assadi
 manager: AnnBe